 Today’s corn isn’t like the corn of the past.
 Now, it’s almost always genetically engineered.

 This change in genetics means that it can cause issues throughout your brain and body - and it’s found in almost all processed foods!

-Choosing to switch over to a whole foods, ketogenic diet is one of my first recommendations to my patients and often makes a HUGER impact on their health, both in mind and body.
+Choosing to switch over to a whole foods, gluten-free, dairy-free, organic diet is one of my first recommendations to my patients and often makes a HUGE impact on their health, both in mind and body.